Predicting LLM Reasoning Performance with Small Proxy Model: Discussion

 \paragraph{\tsc{rBridge} is a Better Predictor of Large Scale Pre-training Performance on Reasoning.} While we would expect the \textit{same} metric to yield the greatest relationship and predictive power, our paper demonstrates that this is not the case.
 As visualized in Fig. \ref{fig:target_metric} even as we scale the proxy model by 7$\times$, 13$\times$, it fails to achieve the performance levels of \tsc{rBridge}.
 Our work empirically demonstrates that improved alignment with the \textbf{(1)} pre-training evaluation objective, and the \textbf{(2)} task is key to successfully leveraging small models to proxy large model's reasoning performance.
 Our ablative studies clearly indicate that each component \textbf{(1, 2)} of \tsc{rBridge} is valuable (Tab. \ref{tab:scb}, Fig. \ref{fig:ablation}).

 \paragraph{Significant Compute and Economic Cost Reduction.} We observe definitive computational cost saving gains through \tsc{rBridge}.
 In our first experiment \textbf{(i)}, we demonstrate that through \tsc{rBridge} proxy models that are 324.3$\times$ (proxy models $\frac{3.7}{1200}$ the size of target) smaller can be strong proxies for dataset ranking.
 From a computational perspective, \tsc{rBridge} achieve at least 100.2$\times$ compute savings against the best baseline in achieving the same ranking performance.
 In our second experiment \textbf{(ii)}, we demonstrate that 13$\times$ and 32$\times$ smaller proxy models can be effectively used as proxies.
 We believe that \tsc{rBridge}'s utility extrapolates to much greater proxy-target model scale differences.
+It is also important to note that, by extension, \tsc{rBridge} has the potential to significantly reduce environmental footprint.
+This has meaningful societal impact as foundation model development has consequential environmental costs \citep{winsta2025hidden,morrison2025holistically}.

 \paragraph{Enabling Zero-shot Functional Relationship Transfer Across Datasets.} To our knowledge, we are the first to show that the proxy-target function fitted on one pre-training dataset (as shown in experiment \textbf{(ii)}) can be successfully transferred to an alternative one, with no additional fitting.
 We observe that the improved relationship fitting of \tsc{rBridge} in experiment \textbf{(ii)}'s Tab. \ref{tab:main_tab} extends to improved prediction (MAE) and ranking performance in Tab. \ref{tab:function}.
 This saves $\frac{m}{n}\times$ compute as any additional pre-training dataset's performance can be reasonably approximated.